TheThingSystem/steward-ios-library/Examples/Client/TAAS-proxy/README.md

 Please note that this program is **NOT** intended to be submitted to the AppStore.
 It is for testing and demonstration purposes only!
-Also, you'll need a device running iOS 7 to run
+Also, the app requires iOS 7.0 or later.

 A Persient Proxy to the Steward
 -------------------------------